Margo Palmer logo

 At a Glance

 Life changes, even positive ones, can stir up unexpected feelings.
-Whether you're navigating a move, relationship shift, loss, or questions about who you're becoming, you do not have to figure it out alone.
+Whether you're navigating a move, a job change, relationship (romantic, platonic, or familial) shift, loss, grief, or aging parent, or questions about who you're becoming - you do not have to figure it out alone.
 Counselling provides a space to process what you're experiencing and find your way forward.

 TL;DR

-Life transitions bring up big feelings that deserve attention.
+Life transitions bring up big feelings that deserve attention, and can cover a variety of concerns within the transition.
 Counselling helps you notice and work with these emotions rather than avoiding them, supporting you to live according to your values and make changes at your own pace.

 What counselling offers during transitions: